Byron Bay Whale Watching

 Allow us to take you on an unbelievable experience, with one of natures giants, the Humpback Whales ,on their migration north and again on their return south , enjoy one of the worlds most magnificent creatures, the Hump back Whale, from the comfort of (Windarra)

-You will be able to view the Whales as they pass by Byron Bay up close and personal; capture every moment with our underwater camera with live feed to a HD TV screen and listen to their songs with our hydrophones .
+You will be able to view the Whales as they pass by Byron Bay up close and personal; capture every moment with our underwater camera.
+Listen to their songs with our hydrophones.

 Enjoy Byron Bay Whale Watching in comfort on board (Windarra), step from the jetty to the boat.
 Enjoy the inquisitive nature of these majestic creatures, as they pass on their way.